 - Ability to convey complex data into non-technical insights and possible decisions.

 Data Science & Machine learning is all the rage right now, and they are one of the highest-paid jobs in India, not only in India but also worldwide.
 Machine learning is an application of AI wherein the system learns and improves on its own without being programmed.
+Machine Learning jobs is one of the highest paid jobs in India.
 Just like the human brain, YES!!!.
 Machine learning experts are the professionals who build these self-learning systems.

 Responsibilities of ML experts